Sa1Gur/psql-nasty-surprise/README.md

 # psql-nasty-surprise
-the repo to illustrate medium article
+the repo to illustrate the medium article https://guriysamarin.medium.com/anyone-who-uses-psql-to-update-production-db-could-get-a-nasty-surprise-4835b59a240f

 1. put `migration` file into `changelog` folder for future mapping
 2. create empty Postgres database container